GSA/digitalgov-pra/_pages/about/index.md

 - Requesting from fewer than 10 people,
 - Open-ended requests for comments or feedback,
 - Only collecting information from federal employees as part of their work duties, or
-- Discussions and questions at a public hearing, meeting, or online.
+- Dicussions and questions at a public hearing, meeting, or [online equivalent]({{'/do-i-need-clearance/pra-and-the-internet/' | relative_url}}).

-Some information collections are generally not subject to the PRA, including: federal investigations and civil actions, antitrust actions, and intelligence activities.
+Some information collections are generally not subject to the PRA, including: certain federal investigations and civil actions, antitrust actions, and intelligence activities.

 ## What happens if I don't comply with PRA?

 The [PRA is a law](https://www.congress.gov/bill/104th-congress/senate-bill/244), and compliance is mandatory.
-Collecting information without clearance can open your work, including decisions made based on the data, to legal challenge.
-If uncleared collections or changes are discovered, OIRA may insist that they are stopped.
-OMB reports these violations to Congress and the president in the Information Collection Budget.
+Collecting information without clearance can open your work, including decisions made based on the data to legal challenge.
+If uncleared collections or changes are discovered, OIRA may insist that the collections are stopped.
+OMB reports these violations to Congress and the President in the Information Collection Budget.